lprc/excelcom/README.md

 Easy to use excel modification library using JNA and COM.
 Works on Windows only.
 Covers only really basic operations such as reading and writing content and coloring.

-excelcom requires Java Version 1.6 or higher.
+excelcom requires Java Version 1.6 or higher and the COM service (normally included with an office installation).

 ## How to use